swaxi/SGTool/README.md

 ## ArcGIS Pro:
 1) Download and unzip this respository and store somewhere safe.
 2) In the ArcGIS Pro Catalogue area, go to Add toolbox and select the file **GeophysicalProcessor.pyt** in the **ArcGIS** directory in this repository.
-Double click on the new Geophysical Processing Toolbox to get the list of functions that can be run, and select  **Launch** then run **SGTool GUI**
+Double click on the new Geophysical Processing Toolbox to get the list of functions that can be run, and select  **Launch** then run **SGTool GUI** .
+Alternatively you can access individual tools from the same Toolbox.

 # Inputs